IRS First-Time Penalty Abatement (FTA) and Relief

 When it comes to interest on a penalty, the IRS will reduce or completely eliminate the interest if the penalty itself is waived.

-How to request penalty or interest relief
+How do I request penalty or interest relief?

 In some cases, you can ask for penalty relief by calling the IRS.
 Use the toll-free number shown on your IRS notice.
+When calling:

 It’s not necessarily the end of the road if the IRS denies your request for penalty relief.

 With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
-Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.
+Or get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.

 And if you want to file your own taxes, TurboTax will guide you step by step so you can feel confident they'll be done right.
 No matter which way you file, we guarantee 100% accuracy and your maximum refund.